 Any fees to be advised upon enrolment.

-Successful completion of the Electrical Installation Level 2 course and two GCSEs in maths and English at grade 4 (grade C) or above.
+Successful completion of the Electrical Installation Level 2 course and two GCSEs in English and maths at grade 4 or above.
 Science GCSE would also be an advantage due to the electrical principles involved in this course.
+A satisfactory reference for attitude, behaviour, attendance and punctuality.

 Where will this qualification lead?